puremourning/vimspector/docs/configuration.md

 If any single configuration is found with `"default": true`, that one is used.

-Otherwise, the user is propmted to select a configuration to use.
+Otherwise, the user is prompted to select a configuration to use.

 #### Specifying a default configuration